chipsalliance/Caliptra/doc/Caliptra.md

 ### Security state

-Devices may support features like debug unlock or JTAG.
+Devices may support features like debug unlock, DFT, or DFD flows that globally affect SoC state.
 These features, when enabled, significantly alter the security state of the device.
 The configuration of these features shall be captured in the device's DICE identity.
 The security state shall be captured as an input to the FMC's CDI, and represented within the FMC's alias certificate.

 ### Owner authorization